drintoul/setup-databases-docker/README.md

 # mysql-docker
-MySQL running in Docker Container
+MySQL running in Docker Container with Adminer also running in Docker Container

 Note that MYSQL_ROOT_PASSWORD is specified in an external .env file which is not part of this repository for security reasons